-Whether you recently brought home your first Goldendoodle or you’re tired of groomers telling you they have no choice but to shave your Goldendoodle when you go in for appointments, you may be looking for the best brushes and brushing techniques to keep your dog looking their best.
+Whether you recently brought home your first Goldendoodle or you’re tired of groomers telling you they have no choice but to shave your Goldendoodle, you may be looking for the best brushes and brushing techniques for grooming your Goldendoodle yourself.

 Goldendoodles seem to be one of the most difficult dog breeds for owners to maintain at home, so I want to give you as many tips and tricks as possible to help you keep your dog brushed out.